-After each exam period grades will be announced on lists in the Think Tank.
+After each exam period grades will be announced on lists.
+These lists will be in the center of Think Tank.
 When all the grades from the exam period are available, each student will get a preliminary grade transcript.

 Study Situation at NSM (Handelshøyskolen BI)